Migration; More Than Monarchs

 You originally built your website back in 2008 using Drupal 6 so that WidgCo had an online catalogue for the 347 widgets you offer.
 Users would find the part numbers on your website, and then call your ordering phone line to make the purchase.
 The types of products you provide, the price point of those products, and most importantly, the buying habits of your typical customer meant that online purchasing wasn’t a feasible way to go right off the bat.
 Your clients are used to picking up the phone, reading off the part numbers they want to one of your sales reps, and then they get mailed their invoice at the end of the month.

 It’s 2020 now, though, and your customers want to be able to finish all their widget ordering and invoice payments online.
 You’ll need to install a module enabling e-commerce on your site to meet their modern expectations.
 Since you’re dealing with sensitive financial information, you’re going to want to make sure that it’s as stable and secure as possible.
 Bad news, however.
 You’re still on Drupal 6, and the module developers have stopped supporting the Drupal 6 and 7 versions and are only updating the Drupal 8 version.
-To get the new features, you need you’ll have to migrate your site from your current older version of Drupal to a more modern version.
+To get the new features, you’ll have to migrate your site from your current older version of Drupal to a more modern version.

 Now that we know why we need to migrate, the next question, of course, is, “How do I migrate?”
 As usual with these sorts of things, there are different options around how to migrate your website.
 No matter the method, though, the first step is backing everything up!
 If something goes wrong and your site breaks, you’re going to be left high and dry if you don’t have a proper backup ready to rock.
 Once you’ve got everything safely backed up, we can move on to the next step, where we finally start the migration.